vborjesson/TC_hunter/README.md

-## Create construct.txt
+## Create construct.txt file (required)

-In order to generate figures with construct information, you need to add that info.
+In order to generate figures with construct information, you need to add this informtaion.
 Create a txt-file with gene info per line, separated by space.
 The info should be; 1) name, 2) start position and 3) end position.

 e.g.
 ```
 Amp 1 500
 lyz 1000 1200
-Gene1 2000 5000
+Gene3 2000 5000
-Gene2 7000 7700
+Gene4 7000 7700
 ```